Neural-Systems-at-UIO/nutil/docs/FAQ.rst

 **The QUINT coordinates do not match the Allen CCFv3.
 What's going on?**
 ----------------------------------------------------------------------------------------------------

-This is true and confusing but is easy to solve as we provide a `converter <https://quicknii.readthedocs.io/en/latest/coordinates.html>`_.
+This is true and confusing, but is easy to solve as we provide a `converter <https://quicknii.readthedocs.io/en/latest/coordinates.html>`_.

 The coordinates from QuickNII and the QUINT workflow follow Right-Anterior-Superior orientation and are expressed in voxels.